pablo-sanmillanf/TFG_IoT/Buildroot/README.md

 wpa_supplicant.conf  ->  target/etc/
 ```

-Afterwards, inside the "**rpi-firmware**" folder in the "output" directory you must add all the files that you want to include in the boot partition.
+Afterwards, inside the path "**output/images/rpi-firmware/**" you must add all the files that you want to include in the boot partition.
 In this case, the files for this embedded system are in the "**Boot_Files**" directory of this repository, and should be added to the "**rpi-firmware**" folder as shown below:
 ```
-config.txt  ->  rpi-firmware/
+config.txt  ->  images/rpi-firmware/
 ```
 Finally, the first command of this section must be executed again to save the configurations in the resulting image.
 This image will be located in the path "**output/images/sdcard.img**".